Updated April 22, 2026 with the latest data

 This article shows you Canada’s GDP by industry, Canada’s exports and imports by product segment and importantly, Canada’s NET exports by product category.
+And it shows the percentage trade by country.
 Believe me, it’s an eye opener!

 Which industries contribute the most to Canada’s economy?
 In terms of Gross Domestic Product (GDP) what are the percentages from oil and gas, real estate, construction, government services, forestry, farming, financial services and manufacturing etc.?
 The answers below might surprise or even shock you.